CATHOLIC CIVICS: Good Government 101

 And we can get involved.
 For example, we can:

-We can also participate by ‘voting’ in the democracies of the economy and the internet.
+We can also participate by ‘voting’ wisely in the democracies of the economy and the internet.
+That is,

 “Do not store up for yourselves treasures on earth, where moth and decay destroy, and thieves break in and steal.
 But store up treasures in heaven, where neither moth nor decay destroys, nor thieves break in and steal For where your treasure is, there also will your heart be.”
 Matthew 6:19-21